otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-express-basics-orm-and-postman.md

 In **Postman**, perform a **POST**, **GET**, **PUT** and **DELETE** request.

+You can find the sample video here - https://bit.ly/3F73kUi

 ## Task 3 (Independent Research)

 Implement a new controller and route to get a specific institution.
 You will pass the an id via a route parameter like the **PUT** and **DELETE** examples, and fetch that single record from the database.
 Return the record, or an error message if not found.